 Lately, I’ve surrounded myself with a bucket load of comedy in an attempt to excite myself about creative writing again.
-Jerry Seinfeld with his ‘comedians in cars’ series has been devoured.
+Jerry Seinfeld with his ‘comedians in cars getting coffee’ series has been devoured.
 Maysoon Zayid’s TEDX talk has had a profound effect on me as she talks about palsy holding her back from acting but that comedy was the loophole.
 That, I can relate to so much you wouldn’t believe, having trained as an actor but having cerebral palsy influence my chances through coordination and balance.

 I’ve watched a bucket load of stand-up.
 And I’ve fallen in love with the Steve Martin book, ‘Born Standing Up’.
 I can still quote Scrubs line by line and Robin Williams makes me feel less alone.
 I was crushed when he suicided.

 I’m a writer.
 I soak these things in like a tiny sponge.
 Part of the reason why I wanted to be an actor as I felt like I could never settle on one career without eventually being bored.
 So why not play them all?

 But there’s something I have found within this study of comedy that may not spur me onto a wonderful new career.
 But it might help me understand my own writing and how I feel about my projects in general.

 Here’s why a combination of a lot of comedy is influencing how I work on commercial and creative writing projects quite dramatically.
 As told my scrawled out notes from reading and absorbing so many comedians of late

 “Comedy is a distortion of something happening.
 And there is always something happening”

 Steve Martin said this in relation to why comedy still works.
 Creative writers and copywriters need to be keenly aware that there is always something happening.
 Jokes and writing and ideas have expiry as well.

 How freeing is it to know that inspiration is just out the window or in a stained cup on the table?
 An overheard comment on the bus or a strange way of relating on social media too has influence.